 A solid and affordable choice for better stability and tuning.

 This is a good option for folks that are short on cash but want to upgrade their bridge.
-They are especially good for those upgrading from a Squire Strat or similar instrument and are looking to get a bit more stability and greater sustain.
+They are especially good for those upgrading from a Squier Strat or similar instrument and are looking to get a bit more stability and greater sustain.

 The Wilkinson 52.5mm (2-1/16 inch) String Spacing Hardtail Fixed Bridge can be employed for string-through bridge designs and string-through body as well, giving the user a bit of flexibility.
 The manufacturer recommends this bridge as a replacement for budget guitars, in order to elevate the overall performance of the instrument.

-For this test, we brought out our old Squire Strat in order to replace the original bridge with this Wilkinson and then compare.
+For this test, we brought out our old Squier Strat in order to replace the original bridge with this Wilkinson and then compare.
 Installation was relatively simple, although if you are a beginner, seek out the help of a luthier or more experienced professional.
 This bridge ships with the necessary mounting accessories.
 These include three mounting screw holes and the spacing on each mounting is 21.5 mm.

 Each saddle features a width of 10.5 mm and provides for a 52.5 mm (2-1/16 inch) string spacing.
 Once installed, we alternated our trusty Ibanez Tube Screamer with our Electro Harmonix Big Muff Pi to evaluate if the sustain had improved.
-Much to our delight, we found out that this Wilkinson bridge provided us not only with greater sustain but also a fatter middle range.
+Much to our delight, we found this Wilkinson bridge provided us not only with greater sustain but also a fatter middle range.
 The overall sound got a bit smoother as well.

 This bridge also felt a lot more comfortable to the touch, particularly when we palm-muted some parts.
 Here too, not only was the tuning better, but the intonation also seemed to improve.

 Regarding stability, if you have a Squier or similar guitar with a floating bridge, then the Wilkinson is likely to provide you with even better tuning.
-We set it up to sit tightly against wood, in order to improve the overall performance of our Squire, and we surely accomplished that.
+We set it up to sit tightly against wood, in order to improve the overall performance of our Squier, and we surely accomplished that.

-In short, a very affordable option for folks that are struggling with tuning and sustain issues on a budget instrument.
+In short, a very affordable option for folks who are struggling with tuning and sustain issues on a budget instrument.
 Guitars like Squier Strats and similars are very likely to improve in tone, sustain, and stability by a mile when this bridge is used to replace the factory original.

 Verdict: The Wilkinson 52.5mm (2-1/16 inch) String Spacing Hardtail Fixed Bridge is a smart choice for replacing the original bridge on a budget instrument.
 Besides being the most stable option for affordable bridges (fixed), this model can also improve the sustain and overall tone of your beginner instrument.